I love to share about our nature adventures that include backpacking trips, day hikes, camping, and glamping with an RV.

 Where Oh Where Is the Infamous "Lion's Head"?

-Lion's Head or Breathed Mountain is not very easy to find, and it took us three trips to finally find it.
+Lion's Head or Breathed Mountain isn't very easy to find, and it took us three trips to finally find it.
 It's not marked AT ALL!
 You access it from Rocky Point Trail (which gets its name honestly) and loops around Breathed Mountain.
 You make a very steep climb from an area that's frequently marked by cairns.
 After a steep ascent, you'll come to a tall pine grove (see the first photo below).
 Hike through the pines and the various campsites until you can't go any further, turn right and take a short trail until you land on top of Lion's Head.
 If you want to use GPS coordinates, they are: 38°59'19.9"N 79°21'59.8"W.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.